appliedbinf/el_gato/README.md

 We provide a simple nextflow workflow to run el_gato on a directory of either reads or assemblies.
 In both cases the target directory must contain only paired reads files (in .fastq or .fastq.gz format) or assembly files (in fasta format).

+Uncomment conda environment installation on line 10 and line 47 of the run_el_gato.nf file to run nextflow

 ```
 # Reads
 nextflow run_el_gato.nf --reads_dir <path/to/reads/directory> --threads <threads> --out <path/to/output/directory>